 The horror is that she does all this for him, because he asked and wanted and wanted and asked — and he turns his back on her after he has gotten what he thought he wanted.

-There look to be plenty of new stories in this newest revival (one of them is currently available to watch for free on YouTube — no CBS All Access login required), as well as a take on at least one classic: “Nightmare at 30,000 Feet,” a version of “Nightmare at 20,000 Feet” for the current generation.
+There are plenty of new stories in this newest revival, as well as takes on some classics — for instance, “Nightmare at 30,000 Feet,” a version of “Nightmare at 20,000 Feet” for the current generation.
 There are no gremlins here — and sometimes, we’re our own worst enemy.

 Mr. Fox by Helen Oyeyemi

 I have a hard time describing Helen Oyeyemi’s work; it’s so brilliant that a mere summary could never hope to do it justice.
 Accordingly, to describe Mr. Fox as a riff on the folk tale known variously as “The Robber Bridegroom,” “How The Devil Married Three Sisters,” “Fitcher’s Bird,” and simply “Bluebeard” (among many others) is to fail spectacularly to communicate what Mr. Fox really is.
 It’s that, yes, but it’s also much, much more.